-How to cope with depression when you feel alone
+How to cope with depression when you are feeling alone

 When living with depression, you may feel as though you need to keep your distance from other people.
 You may also believe that you have no-one to talk to, and spend your time worrying about how to cope with depression alone.